 From my experience using this package in production, here are some recommendations:

-- Start with conservative retry settings
+- Start with conservative retry settings - You can always increase them based on your needs

-- Monitor your token usage closely
+- Monitor your token usage closely - Set up alerts well before hitting limits

-- Set up budget alerts well below your actual limits
+- Set up budget alerts well below your actual limits - This gives you time to react

-- Use streaming for interactive applications
+- Use streaming for interactive applications - Users expect immediate feedback

-- Implement proper error handling in your application
+- Implement proper error handling in your application - The package handles retries, but your app should handle final failures gracefully

 Conclusion

-Building this package has significantly simplified my LLM integrations.
+Building this golang llm package has significantly simplified my LLM integrations.
 Instead of rewriting the same boilerplate code for each project, I can focus on building the actual features I need.
 If you're working with LLMs in Go, feel free to check out the package and contribute.

 The future of LLM integration is about making these powerful tools more accessible and reliable.
 With proper abstractions and production-ready features, we can focus on building innovative applications instead of worrying about the underlying infrastructure.
+Whether you're building the next generation of AI-powered fintech applications or simple automation tools, having a robust foundation for LLM integration is essential.